maxkagamine/dotfiles/README.md

 1. Open a terminal as admin
 2. `winget.exe install --exact dorssel.usbipd-win`
-3. Once installed, restart the terminal (as admin again) and run `usbipd.exe list` and note the Yubikey's VID:PID (should say "Smartcard Reader")
+3. Once installed, restart the terminal (as admin again), then run `usbipd.exe list` and note the Yubikey's VID:PID (should say "Smartcard Reader")
 4. Bind the device using `usbipd.exe bind --hardware-id <VID:PID>`.
 You only have to do this once per device.
 5. Attach it to WSL using `usbipd.exe attach -wi <VID:PID>`.
 The Yubikey should show up now if you run `lsusb` in WSL.
 (Arch users: `sudo pacman -S usbutils`)
    - _Note: If in the future you ever get an error saying your kernel doesn't support USBIP and to run `wsl --update`, but you already ran `wsl --update`, try running the winget command to update usbipd-win instead.
 I've only had this happen once and it was due to a major version upgrade._